For an accessible version or to translate, visit:

 Eating flexibly with trust that your

-body to know how much food it needs
+body knows how much food it needs

 Eating a variety of foods